stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Replica Count

-Unless a replicaCount of 1 is always desirable.
-It is necessary to add `hubconfig.replicaCount` to the values.yaml file.
+Unless a replicaCount of 1 is always desirable, it is necessary to add `hubconfig.replicaCount` to the values.yaml file.
 This will allow the MCH CR to toggle between basic and high availability installation modes.

 ```yaml
 # Source: nginx/values.yaml